 It also offers a variety of helpful integrations.
 For instance, if you’re an online retailer selling items on platforms such as Amazon and eBay, you can combine all data from these sources in Veeqo.
 That way, you avoid the tedious process of having to manage separate reports for each store.

 It provides companies with on-demand access to business performance data, financials, sales and profitability analysis, all of which aim to help transform business intelligence processes.
-More specific for manufacturers and retailers, the system can log and track scheduling, labour, costing and sales.
+More specific for manufacturers and retailers, the system can log and track scheduling, labor, costing and sales.

 When looking for effective ERP software, there’s quite a bewildering choice, and one danger for smaller firms is that they could end up purchasing something that’s more targeted at big enterprises.
 If you happen to be in the small to medium-sized bracket of manufacturing businesses, Abas ERP could be for you.